UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 sudo ./updateVMs.sh
 ```

-After you've entered that line beginning with `sudo`, you'll need to enter your password.
+Also note that after you've entered that final line (beginning with `sudo`), you'll need to enter your password.

 # NGS Data